 Stump’s specializes in gravity fed smokers.
-This type of smokers cooking chamber looks like a refrigerator with a charcoal chute on the side.
+This type of cooking chamber looks like a refrigerator with a charcoal chute on the side.
 A hot bed of coals is loaded in the chute and then fresh charcoal is added.
 As the hot bed of coals continues to burn, more and more charcoal from above drops on top to create a constant burn, therefore a constant temperature.
 Some cooks can keep this temperature up using a ball valve alone at the bottom of the chamber, but far more use what is called a BBQ Guru (Cyber Q II BBQ Guru) or similar device.
 This device has a fan and temperature control monitor.
 The fan goes in the ball valve and you set your temperature on the control panel.
 As long as you have charcoal in the chute, the guru will keep it burning.

-There are many different brands of pellet smokers, one or the most popular being Fast Eddies.
+There are many different brands of pellet smokers, one of the most popular being Fast Eddies.
 The Bubba & Son BBQ team is sponsored by Green Mountain Grills.
 This pellet smoker company is not as popular as Fast Eddie or Traeger on the circuit, but I would choose this grill over any of the competition.
 I was sponsored by another pellet smoker company last year and had to sever ties because of the bad quality of their product (email me for more info).
-I got hooked up with the great folks of Green Mountain last fall and they have been great.
+The great folks of Green Mountain hooked me up last fall and they have been great.
 I solely cook on these smokers and have received a top 10 call at all 5 competitions that I have competed in this year.
-These smokers are great because they have all the features of the top dollar pellet smokers, but at a price a poor man can afford.
+These are great because they have all the features of the top-dollar pellet smokers, but at a price that a poor man can afford.

 How to pick the right grill for smoking in your backyard or starting a competition team isn’t easy.
 There is a lot of trial and error involved.
 I don’t know any pitmaster that has just one type of smoker in their backyard.
 You’ll research a smoker, think you have the best one, and then something new will come out, or you’ll realize it’s not the one for you.
 I currently have about 8 different smokers in my fleet and that’s after selling a few last year.
 Do your research and I am sure you will be happy with whatever smoker you buy.
-The best research is going to a BBQ competition and talking to competitors about their smokers.
-We love boasting about our smokers and we all think our own is the best around!
+The best research is going to a BBQ competition and talking to competitors about their equipment.
+We love boasting about our gear and we all think our own is the best around!

 If you have any questions or comments please feel free to email me! firstname.lastname@example.org